The best joint business account for small businesses (2026)

 Who can open a joint business account?

-Pros of a joint business account
+What are the pros of a joint business account?

 • transparency – all partners can see incomings and outgoings, reducing misunderstandings